 Opened in 2008, ECELA is located in the charming city Cusco in the highlands of Peru.
 The school is part of the ECELA group of Spanish language schools known for their friendly approach, high-quality lessons and fun activities.
-ECELA enables its students to easily spread their course over a number of their different schools if they wish, meaning that you can start your course in Cusco before continuing in the capital, Lima, or across the border in Chile or Argentina.
+ECELA enables its students to easily spread their course over a number of their different schools if they wish, meaning that you can start your course in Cusco before continuing in the capital, Lima, or across the border in Chile.

 The school is located in a residential area, just a few blocks from the main shopping area.
 There is a wide variety of popular restaurants and cafes nearby.
 Cusco is well-known as the gateway to Machu Picchu, the famous Incan city, and you can easily make the journey to this popular destination in a few hours from the city.
 Just a few minutes walk from the school, you reach the main street Avenida de la Cultura, from where you can easily visit the city centre on foot or by bus.
 If you happen to need a break, the school building offers many comfortable spaces to relax.

 The ECELA team organizes daily activities for its students including city tours, horseback riding and mountain biking.
 They can also help you to plan excursions further afield for your weekends.